wyysteelhead/IntuiTF/README.md

 IntuiTF is an intelligent transfer function (TF) design framework that bridges the semantic gap between user visual intent and transfer function design in Direct Volume Rendering.
 By leveraging Multi-modal Large Language Models (MLLMs), our system makes volumetric data visualization more intuitive and efficient.

 Here's what makes IntuiTF special:
-* 🎯 **Intent-Driven Design:** Bridges the semantic gap between user visual intent and transfer function parameters through intelligent automation.
-* 🧬 **Evolution-Based Explorer:** Employs genetic algorithms with efficient TF encoding for effective exploration of the vast parameter space.
+* 🧬 **Evolution-Driven Explorer:** Employs genetic algorithms with efficient TF encoding to systematically generate, mutate, and select diverse transfer function candidates across the vast parameter space.
-* 🤖 **MLLM-Powered Evaluator:** Uses Multi-modal Large Language Models to provide human-aligned visual quality assessment and intent matching.
+* 🤖 **Human-Aligned Evaluator:** Leverages Multi-modal Large Language Models to provide visual quality assessment that aligns with human judgment and user intent, replacing static heuristics with intelligent evaluation.
-* 🔄 **Three-Stage Optimization:** Formalizes expert TF design process into Trial, Insight, and Replanning stages for systematic optimization.
+* 🎯 **Intent-Driven Optimization:** Bridges the semantic gap between high-level user visualization goals and low-level transfer function parameters through multimodal interaction and automated optimization.
-* 🌐 **Superior Generalizability:** Demonstrates effectiveness across various volumetric datasets and visualization scenarios.
+* 🌐 **Generalized Framework:** Demonstrates effectiveness across diverse volumetric datasets and visualization scenarios without requiring domain-specific priors or volume-specific training.

 Compared to existing approaches, IntuiTF offers:
+- Exploration of unknown volumes from the start
 - Reduced semantic gap between user intent and TF design
 - Automated optimization guided by human-aligned evaluation
 - Enhanced generalizability across diverse datasets
-- Improved efficiency in achieving desired visualization results

 We welcome suggestions and contributions!
 Feel free to fork the repo, create a pull request, or open an issue.